1. Create a repository

 Whether you know it or not, there is a way to open a special window and directly issue commands to your operating system.
 Different systems give this tool slightly different names, but they all have some form of it.

 On Windows this is called the “command prompt.”
 On MacOS it is called the “terminal.”
 Others may call it the “command line.”
-They’re the same thing, just in different slightly shapes.
+They’re the same thing, just in slightly different shapes.

 This is the tool we’ll use to make a copy of your repository on your computer.
 Depending on your operating system and personal preferences, open a terminal program so we can get started.